 Thus, despite some difference in terminology (Russian law operates with the term 'rules of direct application' instead of 'overriding mandatory provisions'), the similarities are striking.
 The definition of what constitutes a rule of direct application is very close to its European counterpart.
-Likewise, the application of the third country's law is subject to the same three-stage test: 'application-worthiness', close connection and the effects of application or non-application of a foreign rule.
+Likewise, the application of the third country's law is subject to the same three-

-&lt;sup>43 ibid 169.
+43 ibid 169.

-&lt;sup>44 See eg art 42 of the ICC Rules of Arbitration (2017) and art 32 of the LCIA Arbitration Rules (2014).
+44 See, e.g., art 42 of the ICC Rules of Arbitration (2017) and art 32 of the LCIA Arbitration Rules (2014).

-&lt;sup>45 GA Bermann (n 26) 521.
+45 GA Bermann (n 26) 521.